 - Say "Yes" because you really want to, then you do so with joy and lightness in your heart.

 - Begin with small steps, establishing boundaries or saying no is not always easy, especially if we are accustomed to pleasing others or care about what others think.

 - Start with small things and you may be surprised by the positive responses you receive.

 - Seek support from others, if you are struggling to implement and communicate healthy boundaries in your life.

 I love this video with Brene Brown where she talks about the value of boundaries and what she discovered through her research...

-Fiona is an Openhand Facilitator and the Openhand Community Manager (see about us at: Openhandweb).
+Fiona is an accredited Openhand Facilitator.
 She is also a reflexologist and experienced doula.
 She is passionate about living true to her heart and soul and empowering others to do the same.
 Her website is... http://www.fionareilly.co.uk